Mixed Breeds

 The Great Pyrenees is becoming a more popular breed.

 The Great Pyrenees is also an ancient breed.
-They are thought to have been taken to the mountains between France and Spain, known as the Pyrenees mountains.
-In this location, they were used to protect his flock of sheep from wolves and other hungry beasts.
+They are thought to have been taken to the mountains between France and Spain, known as the Pyrenees Mountains.
+In this location, they were used to protect flocks of sheep from wolves and other hungry beasts.
 Over time, he has become synonymous with the region.
 Despite his ability to be ferociously protective, he is super calm and gentle in the family home.
 He is one of the original gentle giants in the canine kingdom.
 Unlike the Lab, the Great Pyrenees aren’t known for their intelligence.

 Labrador Retriever